Tersect-Browser/Tersect-browser/README.md

     ]
 }
 ```
+- Run `turbo build` to build the application
 - Run `turbo dev` to start the application (it'll load the frontend and backend application).

 ## How to load data set